 Right to Seek Redressal

-If you are victim of unfair trade practices of a company then you can go to the court for redressal of your grievances.
+If a consumer gets affected by false promises made by the producer or suffers because of manufacturing defect; he has the right to seek redressal.
 Suppose you took a mobile connection and the bill shows many hidden charges which were not explained to you earlier.
 Or the mobile company activated a ringtone without your permission.
 Then you can go to the consumer court to put your case.

 The consumer movement in India has led to the formation of various organisations locally known as consumer forums or consumer protection councils.
 They guide consumers on how to file cases in the consumer court.
 On many occasions, they also represent individual consumers in the consumer courts.
 These voluntary organisations also receive financial support from the government for creating awareness among the people.